Basic guitar chords are open chords like C major, D major and F major.

 E major

-The E major also uses every string, which means, the strings you’re not holding are played completely open.
+E major also uses every string, which means the strings you’re not pressing down are strummed completely open.

 A minor